-Students who transfer educational programs at UMA, students who transfer from one UMA campus to another UMA campus, or students who re-enter into UMA may be eligible to receive transfer credit for shared courses.
-The

-UMA Registrar's Office will perform a transfer credit evaluation and apply any eligible transfer courses and their grades to the new program.
-Please refer to the grading policy section of this catalog as some UMA programs require the minimum of a "C" as a passing grade.
+Students who transfer programs within UMA, students who transfer from one UMA location to another UMA location, or prior students who re-enter into UMA may be eligible to receive transfer credit for courses previously completed at UMA.
+The UMA Registrar's Office may perform a transfer credit evaluation and apply any eligible internal transfer courses and their grades to the new program.
+Please refer to the Grading Systems section of this catalog as some UMA programs require the minimum of a "C" as a passing grade.

-For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all shared courses and their grades from the successfully completed diploma program are accepted for transfer to the associate degree program.
+For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all credits for courses that are requirements for both the diploma and associate degree programs are accepted for transfer to the associate degree program.